Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Results

 \section{Results}

 In this section, the results on differential fiducial cross sections and the integrated fiducial cross sections are presented.
 The fiducial volume of the measurement is common for all the presented results and it is defined in~\eqref{eq:fiducialVolume} for the protons in the RPs, and depending the specific central hadronic state in~\eqref{eq:etarange}, and~\eqref{PID:pionRestriction}--\eqref{PID:protonRestriction}.
+By definition, the reported fiducial cross sections are restricted to the experimentally accessible phase space of the STAR detector and do not represent full phase space cross sections.